Rynwood: Banfi

 After Salvage's death in 1946, the ownership changed several times and the house began to deteriorate, possibly being a candidate to be torn down.
 Fortunately, Banfi purchased the property in 1979 and restored the property with the help of Dr. Marcello Matteini, professor of architecture at the University of Rome, and interior designer, Mark Hampton.
 Banfi created the North Shore's only commercial vineyard, which produces a chardonnay called Old Brookville Gold Coast Reserve.
 Over fifty talented artists, artisans and horticulturists worked over three years restoring the palatial residence, showcasing irreplaceable period detail such as exquisite leaded glass windows, stone archways, English oak panelling, beamed ceilings, 17 fireplaces and large formal rooms.
+In 2019, the property was sold by Banfi to its present owners who plan to convert the house into a private club.